Setting standards under Royal Charter

 The grant of new Charters these days is comparatively rare; reserved for eminent professional bodies or charities which have a solid record of achievement and are financially sound.
 And in the case of professional bodies they should represent a field of activity which is unique and not covered by other professional bodies.

-So whilst we are proud to join the ranks of the 900 or so Chartered bodies that have come into existence since the 13th century, we are even prouder to do so in the knowledge that we are the only one dedicated to setting the standard against which corporate treasury can be measured.
+We are proud to join the ranks of the 900 or so Chartered bodies that have come into existence since the 13th century, and are even prouder to do so in the knowledge that we are the only one dedicated to setting the standard against which corporate treasury can be measured.